 Qawi’s instincts towards war had a well-defined story leading up to his boxing career.
-Raised on the hard streets of Camden, New Jersey, Braxton was sent to Rahway State Prison at the age of 19 for armed robbery.
+Raised on the hard streets of Camden, New Jersey, a 19-year-old Braxton was sent to Rahway State Prison for armed robbery.
 There, he learned to box under the mentorship of fellow inmate and former light-heavyweight contender, James Scott.
 Following his release in 1978, and with no amateur experience, he turned pro and within just three years “The Camden Buzzsaw” would lift the WBC light heavyweight championship from future Hall of Famer Matthew Saad Muhammad, in the process dishing out a vicious battering to “Miracle Matthew.”

 Qawi made three successful defenses of his title, including stoppage wins over Jerry “The Bull” Martin and Eddie Davis, before losing on points to Michael Spinks in a high-profile unification bout.
 Two years later, Qawi rebounded by adding a WBA cruiserweight (then junior-heavyweight) title to his dossier.
 And the second defense of his championship came against Olympian and future legend, Evander Holyfield.

-Facing Dwight Muhammad Qawi in just his 12th pro fight not only represented a massive leap in class for Evander, but also an enormous risk for any young prospect, considering Qawi’s ruthless approach, strength, and physicality.
-Holyfield, having never gone past round eight in his short career, was tasked with keeping off a relentless, Henry Armstrong-like perpetual motion machine for 15 rounds, with only his hometown fans at Atlanta’s Omni Arena to support him.
+Facing Dwight Muhammad Qawi not only represented a massive leap in class for Evander in just his twelfth pro bout, but also an enormous risk for any young prospect, considering Qawi’s ruthless approach, strength, and physicality.
+Holyfield, having never gone past round eight in his short career, was tasked with keeping off a relentless, Henry Armstrong-like perpetual motion machine for fifteen rounds, with only his hometown fans at Atlanta’s Omni Arena to support him.

 In many ways, Holyfield vs Qawi resembled “The Thrilla In Manila” of the cruiserweight division.
 Like Joe Frazier, Qawi was at a significant disadvantage in terms of height and reach and was forced to walk through repeated crisp combinations from one of the most accurate sharpshooters in recent boxing history just to get into punching range.
 But while Holyfield held clear advantages in terms of youth, size, and natural talent, like Ali in Manila a decade before, he was still in tough as he struggled against a warrior who refused to take a backwards step, regardless of what “The Real Deal” connected with.